Life Sciences Course Offerings

 Overview of the Curriculum

-This interdisciplinary course will focus on the molecular biology of cancer and the underlying chemistry of cell biology.
-Students will learn how proteins are encoded and the impact of genomic instability on protein structure and function; alterations of normal metabolism in cancer cells; and basic pathways of cell division and death.
-Complementary chemistry topics include chemical structure and bonding, biological polymerization, thermodynamics, enzyme kinetics, and redox reactions.
-Laboratory research will use model systems to understand cancer biology.
+• Integrated Biology and Chemistry is an interdisciplinary course that is co-taught by a biologist and a chemist and it focuses on the molecular biology of cancer and the underlying chemistry of cell biology.
+Students learn how proteins are encoded and the impact of genomic instability on protein structure and function; alterations of normal metabolism in cancer cells; and basic pathways of cell division and death.